-7.2.6 Video Table of Contents
+Add a Video Table of Contents

-You can add a table of contents for your video by adding an .srt transcript file that contains clickable links to different parts of the video.
-When your students view the video, they can click the CC button at the bottom of the video player to switch between the main transcript for the video and the table of contents.
+You can add a table of contents for your video by adding an .srt file that contains links to different parts of the video.
+When your learners view the video, they can select CC to switch between the main transcript for the video and the table of contents.

-To add a table of contents, you work with a third-party service to create the .srt transcript file.
+To add a table of contents, you work with a third-party service to create an .srt file.
 Then, you use the Transcript Languages setting in the video component to associate the .srt file with the video.

-- 1. After you obtain the .srt transcript file that will function as the table of contents, open the video component for the video. - 2.
-On the Advanced tab, scroll down to Transcript Languages, and then click Add. - In the drop-down list that appears, select Table of Contents.
-An Upload button appears. - 4.
-Click Upload, browse to the .srt file for the transcript, and then click Open. - 5.
-In the Upload translation dialog box, click Upload.
+- 1. After you obtain the .srt file that will function as the table of contents, open the video component for the video. - 2.
+On the Advanced tab, scroll down to Transcript Languages, and then select Add. - 3.
+Select Table of Contents. - 4.
+Select Upload, browse to the .srt file, and then select Open. - 5.
+In the Upload translation dialog box, select Upload.